 The Queensland Revenue Office maintains current records of all outstanding land tax in Qld.

 Purchasers should conduct a Qld land tax clearance certificate search to check if outstanding land tax exists.

 A clearance certificate is an official advice that no tax is payable on the blocks you enter, and the vendors owe no tax.
 It is valid during the financial year it was issued.

 - no tax is payable on the identified blocks

 - no tax is owed by the identified vendors.

 What is a liability advice?

 A liability advice is an estimate of the land tax payable on a particular block of land, which potentially forms part of a total land tax assessment.
-This advice is issued when the vendor is liable for land tax, but the assessment is unissued or not yet overdue for payment.
+This advice issues when the vendor is liable for land tax, but the assessment hasn’t been issued or not yet overdue for payment.

-A land owner generally has a specified payment period from the date of issue of a land tax assessment to pay the tax.
+A land owner generally has a specified payment period from the land tax assessment issue date to pay the tax.